 - 1 Keep a list of all your medications.
 This includes ones that you get over-the-counter.
-You can keep these in a notebook or in your smartphone. - 2 Be sure and take your medications at the same time every day.
-You may take them with or after breakfast, before brushing your teeth, before lunch, maybe even before bedtime. - 3 Set a timer.
-This can be done with an alarm on your smartphone, watch, or computer. - 4 Leave reminder notes .
-You can do this with sticky notes or by keeping a calendar with times and days you need to take your medications. - 5 Turn your bottle upside down.
-You can remind yourself that you have taken the medication by turning your bottle upside down after you have taken it.
-At the end of the day you can see if you took your medications. - 6 Count your pills.
+You can keep these in a notebook or in your smartphone. - Be sure and take your medications at the same time every day.
+You may take them with or after breakfast, before brushing your teeth, before lunch, maybe even before bedtime. - Set a timer.
+This can be done with an alarm on your smartphone, watch, or computer. - 4 Leave reminder notes.
+You can do this with sticky notes or by keeping a calendar with times and days you need to take your medications. - Turn your bottle upside down.
+You can remind yourself that you have take the medication by laing the bottle on its side or turning it upside down after you have taken it.
+At the end of the day you can see if you took your medications. - Count your pills.
 If you know how many you have left, it may be easier to remember if you took them or if you have missed a dose. - 7 Have someone remind you.
-You can have a friend, support person, family member, or roommate help remind you when to take your medications. - 8 Use a pill box.
+You can have a friend, support person, family member, or roommate help remind you when to take your medications. - Use a pill box.
 This is great to use if you have to take multiple medications.
-You may need a pill box for morning, mid-day, and/or evening, depending on when you need to take your medications.

-9 You can sign up for a text, call, or e-mail reminder service.

-To sign up for a program like this, you can enter your phone number along with your medication schedule with a reminder service program.
-Some of these services are free and some charge a fee so make sure you know before you sign up.
+You may need a pill box for morning, mid-day, and/or evening, depending when you need to take your medications. - You can sign up for a text, call, or e-mail reminder service.
+To have your provider remind you, you can enter your phone number along with your medication schedule.
+Some of these services are free and some charge a fee so make sure before you sign up.

-4. What to Do if There is a Problem
+4. What to Do if There is a Problem?

-Taking the right medications helps you get better.But sometimes they might not be right for you.It can take time to find the right kind of medication.When you start a new medication, it helps to let someone besides your doctor know.
+Taking the right medications helps you get better.

+But sometimes they might not be right for you.

+It can take time to find the right kind of medication.

+When you start a new medication, it helps to let someone besides your doctor know.
 They can help you watch for any changes.